 If the requested type of location is "current or last known location" and the requested maximum age of location information is available, the (H)GMLC verifies whether it stores the previously obtained location estimate of the target UE.
 If the HGMLC stores the location estimate and the location estimate satisfies the requested accuracy and the requested maximum age of location, the (H)GMLC checks the result of the privacy check at step 2.
 If the result of the privacy check for call/session unrelated class is "Location allowed without notification" then steps 3-23 may be skipped.

 If location is required for more than one UE, the steps following below may be repeated.

-1b-1 AF sends the LCS service request to the NEF.
+1b-1 AF sends the Nnef_EventExposure_Subscribe to the NEF.